jean-edouard-boulanger/finbot/README.md

   database schema_)
 - `providers/`: Implement the `finbot.providers.Base`.
 Each module gives access to a specific financial data provider:
-   - Most implement `providers.SeleniumBased`, which use headless `Chrome` /
+   - Most implement `providers.PlaywrightBased`, which use headless `Chrome` /
-   `selenium` to interact and scrape financial data off of external providers websites.
+   `playwright` to interact and scrape financial data off of external providers websites.
    - Others use proper APIs to access information (Google sheets API, Kraken for instance)